- Bluebeam® Revu®

 - Right-click on the file and select Check Out.
 The file will now be listed in the Pending Changes section of the Project with a red check mark next to it.

 - Right-click on the file again and select Open.
-This will open the file in the native Microsoft Office application.
+This will open the file with it’s associated application.

-- Edit the document in the Office application, and save your changes as you normally would in Office.
+- Edit the document in the application, and save your changes as you normally would.

 But wait!
 What if you lost Internet connectivity while you had an Office document checked out?
 Good news— Studio has you covered.
 As long as the document was checked out and listed in the Pending Changes section, you can finish your changes and simply check the file back in when your connection is restored.
 Just because you’re using the free viewer, doesn’t mean we don’t have your back!